armchairlinguist/log-muter/README.md

 # How it works

 This app is a bit of a hack.
-When it detects a sustained log spike, it changes the name of the system via the API to include `-muted`.
-From setup, there's already a log filter in place that filters messages containing `-muted`, so once the system name is updated, logs from it are effectively suppressed.
-(Past logs will also show the revised system name, for as long as it sticks around.
-This is useful, since it means it's easy to see when a system has been auto-muted.)
+When it detects a sustained log spike, it changes the name of the system via [the Update System API](https://help.papertrailapp.com/kb/how-it-works/settings-api/#update-system) to include `-muted`.
+From [Setup](#setup), there's a log filter in place that filters messages containing `-muted`.
+Thus, once the system name is updated, logs from it are effectively suppressed.

+Past logs will also show the revised system name, for as long as they stick around.
+This is useful, since it means it's easy to see when a system has been auto-muted.

 ## Note

-System auto-muting is a bit dangerous.
+System auto-muting is risky.
 It preserves the usability of the account at the expense of not collecting logs when a system is barfing.
-It might be worthwhile to set up this app with its own Papertrail alerts that let you know when a system is muted.
-If it's deployed to Heroku, attaching the Papertrail add-on means the logs can be checked for the message that indicates a system was muted and then send a notification.
-It's a little meta but it works.
+It might be worthwhile to set up any deployment of this app with its own Papertrail alerts that let you know when a system is muted.

+If it's deployed to Heroku, attaching the [Papertrail add-on](https://elements.heroku.com/addons/papertrail) means the logs can be checked for `Muting "it has been above"`, which indicates a system was muted, and that search can be attached to an alert that sends a notification to wherever is most useful.
+It's a little meta (an alert on an app that receives alerts?) but it works.

 # Limits